Ringstead, Dorset

-Ringstead is a small village located on the coast in Dorset, southern England.
+Ringstead is a small seaside village located on the coast in Dorset, southern England.
 The area lies on the Jurassic Coast and is known for its natural environment and fossils.
 Ringstead Bay and White Nothe are to the east.
 Bran Point and Osmington Mills are to the west.

 Beach

 Ringstead has a pebble and shingle beach with some sand at the western end of Ringstead Bay.
 There are offshore reefs approximately 0.6 km in length opposite the beach at Ringstead that are uncovered at low tide.
 These form an intertidal zone between the low cliffs to the north and the English Channel to the south.

 West Ringstead

 The original medieval village and church at Ringstead, located in a field to the west of the current settlement and mentioned in the Domesday Book, no longer exists.
 It was most likely abandoned after the arrival of the Black Death at Weymouth in 1348.
 All that can be seen now are variations in the ground level.
 The site is listed on the National Heritage List for England.